The global and independent platform for the SAP community.

 SAP and Open Source

-Containerization of services and SAP's use of Kubernetes clusters inevitably lead to the Red Hat OpenShift Kubernetes container platform, which is certified for SAP Data Hub.
-Thus, there is an increasing desire among SAP users to use OpenShift as the basis for processing the SAP workload.
+If a company is looking to containerize its services and use Kubernetes clusters by SAP, there is no way around the Red Hat OpenShift Kubernetes container platform, which is certified for SAP Data Hub.
+SAP users are increasingly asking for OpenShift as the basic tool for processing the SAP workload.

 Ansible Automation and OpenShift